ncbi-nlp/BLUE_Benchmark/README.md

 **\*\*\*\*\* New July 11th, 2019: preprocessed PubMed texts \*\*\*\*\***

-We uploaded the [preprocessed PubMed texts](https://github.com/ncbi-nlp/NCBI_BERT/blob/master/README.md#pubmed)  that were used to pre-train the NCBI_BERT models.
+We uploaded the [preprocessed PubMed texts](https://github.com/ncbi-nlp/ncbi_bluebert/blob/master/README.md#pubmed)  that were used to pre-train the NCBI_BERT models.

 **\*\*\*\*\* New June 17th, 2019: data in BERT format \*\*\*\*\***

-We uploaded some [datasets](https://github.com/ncbi-nlp/BLUE_Benchmark/releases/tag/0.1) that are ready to be used with the [NCBI_BERT codes](https://github.com/ncbi-nlp/NCBI_BERT).
+We uploaded some [datasets](https://github.com/ncbi-nlp/BLUE_Benchmark/releases/tag/0.1) that are ready to be used with the [NCBI BlueBERT codes](https://github.com/ncbi-nlp/ncbi_bluebert).

 ## Introduction